socketio/socket.io/Readme.md

   originated the underlying engine.io `Client`.
 Useful for accessing request headers such as `Cookie` or `User-Agent`.

+### Socket#id:String

+  A unique identifier for the socket session, that comes from the underlying `Client`.

 ### Socket#emit(name:String[, …]):Socket

   Emits an event to the socket identified by the string `name`.
 Any